 Before you travel, learn how to contact emergency medical assistance.
 Not all countries use 911 as the emergency phone number.

 For additional types of assistance, please call Seven Corners Assist using the phone number on your travel insurance ID card.
-Seven Corners Assist is available 24/7 to provide support.
+Seven Corners Assist is available 24/7 to provide support for urgent medical travel assistance services.

 You may be able to extend your coverage period depending on the type of plan you have and how long you have already been covered.